owncloud/docs-client-ios-app/docs/new-version-branch.md

 see step 4 in https://github.com/owncloud/docs-client-ios-app/blob/master/docs/new-version-branch.md

-Note, that the 11.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in Desktop is set.
-This means, that in the docs homepage, `latest` will point to 11.x-1 until the tag in Desktop is set accordingly.
+Note, that the 11.x branch in this repo is already created, but the `latest` pointer on the web will be set to it automatically when the tag in iOS-App repo is set.
+This means, that in the docs homepage, `latest` will point to 11.x-1 until the tag in iOS-App repo is set accordingly.
 When merging this PR, 11.x-2 will be dropped from the web but is available via pdf as usual.

 Note, this PR must be merged before the 11.x tag in the iOS-App repo is set to avoid a 404 for `latest`.